Student Handbook

 CHS ACADEMIC INTEGRITY POLICY

-We at Cochrane High School (CHS) believe Academic Integrity supports intellectual growth and creates a fair learning environment.
+We at Cochrane High School (CHS) believe academic integrity supports intellectual growth and creates a fair learning environment.
 Teachers and Administrators at CHS recognize that there are significant expectations and pressures to achieve academic excellence, this pressure can lead individuals to be dishonest and/or cheat.
 However, we firmly believe that cheating diminishes the value of education, damages the ethical character of the individual student and undermines the integrity of our school community.
 CHS Academic Integrity affirms that we value learning, and that we expect personal integrity and intellectual honesty.

 WHAT IS ACADEMIC INTEGRITY?